bec-project/bec_widgets/docs/user/getting_started/installation.md

 **Standard Installation**

-To install BEC Widgets using the pip package manager, execute the following command in your terminal for getting the default PyQT6 version in your python environment:
+To install BEC Widgets using the pip package manager, execute the following command in your terminal for getting the default PyQT6 version into your python environment for BEC:

 ```bash